 Drops in water levels in the Great Lakes and the St. Lawrence, which the Company has no control over, could have a significant impact on the future operations and profitability of the domestic dry-bulk vessels and product tankers.
-At the end of 2015, water levels on the Great Lakes were above the long term average for the second year in a row after a decade of below average water levels.
-According to the US Army Corp of Engineers, preliminary precipitation estimates for the Great Lakes region was above average in January and, in their latest six month forecast, the Corps predicts water levels to track above the long term average similar to those experienced during the same period in 2015.
+In mid-November 2016, water levels on the Great Lakes were above the long term average for the second year in a row after a decade of below average water levels.
+According to the US Army Corp of Engineers October 2016 hydrology report, precipitation over the Great Lakes region was above average over the previous twelve months and, in their latest six month forecast, the Corps predicts water levels to track above the long-term average and to be similar to those experienced during the same period in 2016.